Vnovnick/jourbooks/README.md

 - (1/11) Created the book journal entry feature for the frontend along with the backend endpoints in the backend
 - (1/13) Added the ability to delete and update journal entries in the frontend and the backend
   - Incorporated a modal component to confirm deletion for entries
+- (1/20) Finished adding functionality for the review tab and the corresponding requests for them in the backend